 The Medal of Honor is the United States of America’s highest military honor.
 It’s given for personal acts of valor above and beyond the call of duty.
-It was created in 1861 during the Civil War to recognize the bravest Union soldiers.
+It was created by Congress during the Civil War to recognize the bravest Union soldiers.
 It’s been bestowed upon 3,469 recipients.
-More than half of them were given during the Civil War, even though America has been in several large wars since then.
+More than half of them were given during the Civil War, even though the U.S. has been in several large wars since then.

 Considering the history of the U.S. Medal of Honor, I was offended when I recently discovered there’s also a Confederate Medal of Honor.
 It’s bestowed posthumously by the Sons of Confederate Veterans to rebel soldiers proven to have exhibited uncommon bravery fighting against the U.S. government.
 The medal, which has been awarded 50 times since 1977, bears the Great Seal of the Confederate States and the words, “Honor.
 Duty.
 Valor.
 Devotion.”